When you disagree with the support you’re getting at school, there are steps you can take to be more involved and have your say:

 ➜ If you’re finding it difficult to get your point across about the support you get at school, another option is advocacy.

 ➜ An advocacy worker can help let others know how you’re feeling and what you want to say.
-They are independent from the school and there to help you get across to your school what you need.
+They are independent from the school.
+This is because it is their job to represent you and to help you get across to your school what you need.
 They’re also there to help make sure your rights are looked after.

 What do they do?